Generalized Fractional Repetition Codes for Binary Coded Computations: Proposed Binary Gradient Coding Scheme

 \subsection{Distribution of Assignments for $n\geq s^2$}

 Considering the identities \eqref{eq_1}, \eqref{eq_2} and \eqref{eq_3}, note that for $\ell>r$ we have $t=0$ and $r=q$.
-Furthermore, when $\ell=s$ we have $n=s\cdot(s+1)+r\approx s^2$, and in the regime $n\geq s^2$, there are only three values for $n$ for which $t=1$.
-Consequently, for $\ell+r>s$, the difference in the number of allocated partitions to each worker will not exceed 3.
+Furthermore, when $\ell=s$ we have $n=s\cdot(s+1)+r\approx s^2$, and in the regime $n\geq s^2$, we can show that $t$ is at most 1.
+Then, the gap between the heaviest and lightest loads; respectively $s+t+2$ and $s$, is at most 3.

 \begin{Lemma} Let $n=s^2+a$ for $a\in \N_0$ and $s<n$.
 Then, we have $t=1$ only when $a=s-2,s-1$ or $2s$.
 Otherwise, $t=0$. \end{Lemma}

 \begin{proof} We break up the proof into three cases: \underline{Case $a\in\{0,\cdots,s-3\}$}: For $\alpha = s-a\in\{3,4,\cdots,s\}$: